wangruiling888/Data-Structure-ADT-in-C/README.md

-# Data-Structure-Algorithm-C-
+# Data-Structure-Algorithm-C
-realise basic data structure (heap, tree, stack etc.) by using ADT in C
+All common data structure in C
-# heap ADT
+# Heap
-realise the basic operation of heap : insert, delete, fixup, fixdown
+Including max_heap and min_heap, realize it with static array